 The lag in public awareness presents an opportunity for education.
 As mainstream media eventually catches up with this research, long COVID patients may finally access treatments addressing the actual neurobiological mechanisms driving their symptoms.

 What is A new brain imaging study has found no evidence of widespread brain inflammation in patients suffering from prolonged symptoms after COVID-19 infection.
-Instead, the most severe long COVID symptoms were associated with increased brain activity in regions involved in mood and emotion. and why does it matter?
+Instead, the most severe long COVID symptoms were associated with increased brain activity in regions involved in mood and emotion.?

 A new brain imaging study has found no evidence of widespread brain inflammation in patients suffering from prolonged symptoms after COVID-19 infection.
-Instead, the most severe long COVID symptoms were associated with increased brain activity in regions involved in mood and emotion. is a currently trending topic in the Sports category that has captured widespread global attention.
-With over 2.1M searches per hour and growing, it represents one of the most significant trending events of the day.
-The level of interest suggests this topic has implications that resonate across different audiences, regions, and platforms.
+Instead, the most severe long COVID symptoms were associated with increased brain activity in regions involved in mood and emotion. is a currently trending topic that has captured global attention.
+Our AI analysis indicates this is related to recent news events and social media discussions driving search interest.

 💬